kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 2.0.1 =
-* WPML compatibility added (limited support, see the "More Information" section for important notes on support)
+* WPML compatibility added (Limited support, see the "More Information" section for important notes on support).
 * Important upgrade note: Custom links within the Nested Pages interface are disabled if WPML is installed and enabled.
 This is a potential breaking change, so please remove all custom links before updating.
 Links may be added back to menus by using the default WordPress Appearance > Menus editor.
 * Sort/Order options on non-page post type listings may now be added/removed.
 All options are hidden by default.
 To enable these, visit Settings > Nested Pages > Post Types.
 Under the desired post type, options may be enabled under the "Sort Options" row.
 * Bug fix where pages hidden from the Nested Pages view where displaying.
-* "Sticky" checkbox added to quick edit form under non-hierarchical post types
+* "Sticky" checkbox added to quick edit form under non-hierarchical post types.
+* Adds query optimizations to the listing view, reducing the overall number of queries made.

 = 2.0.0 =
 * WPML beta release